OperateIndustry Starter Kits

-Municipal and County Taxes
+File City, Town, and County Taxes

 There may be fees associated with owning a business within a municipality, including fire protection or Mercantile Licenses.
 When planning, you should do your due diligence to identify local ordinances that may apply to your business.
 Contact your Municipal Clerk for additional information.

 Payment In Lieu of Taxes/Long-Term Property Tax Abatement

 This abatement is negotiated in advance and requires the municipality to pass an ordinance authorizing the abatement.
 The property tax abatement is provided in the form of annual payments in Lieu of Taxes (PILOT) and the term is negotiated with the municipality.